MuxGel: Simultaneous Dual-Modal Visuo-Tactile Sensing via Spatially Multiplexing and Deep Reconstruction: Introduction

-To bridge the occlusion gap and achieve simultaneous visuo-tactile perception, several dual-modal approaches have been proposed, though they often introduce new trade-offs.
+Several dual-modal approaches have been proposed to reduce the occlusion gap, while introducing new trade-offs.
 Adding a dedicated camera alongside a tactile sensor increases the fingertip size and introduces parallax, complicating cross-modal alignment \cite{chaudhury2022using, shimonomura2016robotic}.
-Alternatively, utilizing transparent elastomers with embedded visual markers reduces bulk \cite{zhang2025design, fan2024vitactip, wang2022spectac, yamaguchi2019tactile}, but the sparse distribution of these markers yields limited tactile spatial resolution and may compromise the capture of fine texture cues.
-Other research has explored mode-switching designs.
-While mechanical solutions like rolling switch modules \cite{dong2026look} increase system complexity, material-driven approaches use special coatings or gels that alter transparency under different conditions to avoid hardware complexity \cite{athar2023vistac, luu2023soft, nguyen2025vi2tap, hogan2022finger}.
-However, because these sensors alternate between pre-contact vision and in-contact tactile sensing, they inevitably lose visual information during the critical contact phase, limiting continuous perception across the entire manipulation cycle.
+Alternatively, utilizing transparent elastomers with embedded visual markers reduces bulk \cite{zhang2025design, fan2024vitactip, wang2022spectac, yamaguchi2019tactile}, but sparse markers limit tactile spatial resolution and local contact detail.
+Mode-switching designs offer another route, but mechanical switches can increase system complexity \cite{dong2026look}.
+Material-driven sensors reduce this hardware burden by changing transparency through special coatings or gels \cite{athar2023vistac,luu2023soft,nguyen2025vi2tap,hogan2022finger}.
+However, they still alternate between visual and tactile states and therefore do not provide simultaneous visual and tactile measurements during contact, when contact formation, object motion, and local deformation may need to be monitored together.